Omar Minaya: Montreal Expos

 With the fan base rapidly declining and speculation that the team would be relocated, Minaya was forced to work with limited financial resources.
-Despite these limitations, Minaya was aggressive in his attempt to make the Expos a contender.
+Despite these limitations, Minaya was aggressive in his attempt to make the Expos a contender, in a wild attempt to salvage the franchise's future in Montreal.
 On June 27, 2002, he traded Cliff Lee (future Cy Young winner and 2-time All-Star), Grady Sizemore (future 3-time All-Star, 2-time Gold Glove winner, and Silver Slugger), Brandon Phillips (future All-Star and two time Gold Glove winner) and Lee Stevens to the Cleveland Indians for Bartolo Colón.
 On July 11, he acquired Cliff Floyd from the Marlins only to deal him to the Boston Red Sox for Sun-Woo Kim and a minor leaguer by the end of the month.
 The 2002 Expos ended up with an 83–79 record and second place in the National League East.

-The 2003 Expos finished with an identical 83–79 record and were very much in the wild card race when Minaya was denied permission to make the usual call-ups that MLB teams make in September.
+The 2003 Expos finished with an identical 83–79 record and were very much in the wild card race when Minaya was denied permission to make the usual call-ups that MLB teams make in September; MLB said it couldn't pay the (rather minimal) increase in salary that such promotions entail.
 This, combined with the departure of star Vladimir Guerrero after the season, cost the Expos what little goodwill they still had in Montreal.
 The Expos went 67–95 in 2004 amid reports that their future in Montreal would soon end.
-When it was announced that the Expos would relocate to Washington, D.C. for the 2005 season, Minaya learned that with the move would come a new front office and coaching position.
+When it was announced the Expos would relocate to Washington, D.C. for the 2005 season, Minaya learned with the move would come a whole new front office and coaching positions.

-The half-season rental of Bartolo Colón made by Minaya made as general manager of the Expos is part of arguably one of the worst trades of the century, as it included the 2008 AL Cy Young Award winner in Lee and future All-Stars Brandon Phillips and Grady Sizemore.
-Minaya also dealt away a number of other young players that went on to enjoy significant success upon reaching the major league level.
+The half-season rental of Bartolo Colón made by Minaya made as general manager of the Expos is part of arguably one of the most one-sided trades of the century, as it included the 2008 AL Cy Young Award winner in Lee and future All-Stars Brandon Phillips and Grady Sizemore.
+Minaya also dealt away a number of other young players, all of whom went on to enjoy success upon reaching the major league level.
 These included: